Yevgeny Mikhailov: Recent activity

-From March 2006 to June 2012, he was the Assistant to the Chief of Staff of the Presidential Administration of Russia.=.
+From March 2006 to June 2012, he was the Assistant to the Chief of Staff of the Presidential Administration of Russia.

-Since July 2013, he has been elected General Director of JSC "Research Center" Construction ", worked in this position until the change in the jurisdiction of the organization in December 2013.
+Since July 2013, he has been elected General Director of JSC "Research Center" Construction", worked in this position until the change in the jurisdiction of the organization in December 2013.

 At the end of May 2014, Mikhailov arrived in the Donetsk People's Republic in June where he became an advisor to Andrey Purgin (on a voluntary basis).
 On 29 July 2014, he was appointed Minister of the Council of Ministers - chief executive officer of the Council of Ministers of the unrecognized Donetsk People's Republic.
 During his reign, he provided the activities of the Council of Ministers, including the preparation of draft regulations.
 He worked in his post until November 2014.

 In December 2014, Mikhailov was included in the sanctions list of the European Union, Canada, and Switzerland.

 Until March 2016, he was a member of the United Russia party.

 Family

-He is married to Elena Mikhailov and has three sons.
+He is married to Elena Mikhailova and has three sons.